-• We recommend the use of a garden hose to wash your motorcycle.
-High pressure washers (like those at coinoperated car washes) can damage certain parts of your motorcycle.
+- We recommend the use of a garden hose to wash your motorcycle.
+High pressure washers (like those at coinoperated car washes) can damage certain parts of your motorcycle. - Do not direct water at the air intake.
+The water could enter the air cleaner or be drawn into the throttle body.
+After washing, inspect for the crankcase breather drain tube.
+If water is in the tube, clean the crankcase breather tube plug (page 100).